Testing Degree Corrections in Stochastic Block Models: Main Results

 \end{theorem}

 \begin{remark} We note that after appropriate centering and scaling, the null distribution of the maximum converges to a Gumbel distribution.
 It is specifically interesting to compare this result to the asymptotic distribution of the maximum degree in an Erd\H{o}s-R\'{e}nyi random graph.
 A direct proof in that case proceeds using the method of moments \citep[Theorem 3.3$^{'}$]{bollobas}.
 In the case of the SBM, the individual degrees are no longer binomial, but rather a sum of two independent Binomial random variables.
 As a result, many direct computations involving the degrees become considerably more involved.
-In our proof, we circumvent this difficulty, and establish this result using a softer argument, based on a version of Stein's method for Poisson approximation \citep{barbour1992poisson}. \end{remark}
+In our proof, we circumvent this difficulty, and establish this result using a softer argument, based on a version of Stein's method for Poisson approximation \citep{barbour1992poisson}.
+Finally, the result and proof of Theorem \ref{thm:max_deg_null} is actually valid for $d_{\max}(\C,1,1)$ as well for any $\C\in S_{k}^{\nu}$ with $\nu\geq 1$. \end{remark}